Vagahbond/Vagahbond/README.md

 ## What I invest my free time into ⌚
 * 💽 Tweaking with self-hosting:
-  * Managing my self hosted services hosted on a single node Kubernetes cluster
+  * Managing my self-hosted services hosted on a single node Kubernetes cluster
   * Playing with CI/CD pipelines when hosting my projects

 * 📚 Learning new stuff:
   * Currently learning Dotnet Core and C# by building an API that interfaces with GitHub
-  * Interested in (C++) audio programming and low level programming in general
+  * Interested in (C++) audio programming and low-level programming in general
-  * Learning the nix language
+  * Learning the Nix language
   * Eager to learn about new frameworks when I see them on most my students' screens

-* 🧙 Customizing and automating my linux setup:
+* 🧙 Customizing and automating my Linux setup:
   * Former Arch user
   * New NixOS user
   * Currently looking for solutions to ditch Windows once and for all

-* 💾 Interested in low level programming:
+* 💾 Interested in low-level programming:
   * Coded several audio manipulating programs in C++ , one including using the JUCE framework
   * Tried to reproduce Shazam's algorithm in C++, almost got it right and now I understand how it works
-  * Not low level, but learnt Solidity and Ethereum smart contracts, implemented a JSON parser in early days of this technology
+  * Not low level, but learned Solidity and Ethereum smart contracts, implemented a JSON parser in early days of this technology

 * 🏃‍♂️ IRL stuff:
   * 🧗 Rock climbing